A Survey of Model Architectures in Information Retrieval: Large Language Models for IR

-\paragraph{LLM as Retriever.} A straightforward yet highly effective application of LLMs is to serve as the backbone for bi-encoder retrieval models.
-The dramatic increase in parameter count and training data provides LLMs with richer world knowledge and a more nuanced understanding of semantics compared to their smaller BERT-sized predecessors.
+A straightforward yet highly effective application of LLMs is to serve as the backbone for bi-encoder retrieval models.
+We categorize these developments into backbone scaling, architectural adaptation, and unified modeling.
+We show a shortlist of works in~\cref{tab:llm4retrieval_appendix}.

+\paragraph{Scaling Bi-Encoders.} The dramatic increase in parameter count and training data provides LLMs with richer world knowledge and a more nuanced understanding of semantics compared to their smaller BERT-sized predecessors.
 This directly translates to performance improvements. \citet{neelakantan2022text} fine-tuned a series of off-the-shelf \textsc{GPT} models towards text and code representation.
 They empirically verified that the bi-encoder retriever's performance can benefit from increased backbone language model capacity. \cite{muennighoff2022sgpt,ma2024fine} empirically verified the effectiveness of scaling the size of dense retrievers with open-weight models such as \textsc{GPT-J}~\citep{wang2021gpt-j} and \textsc{Llama-2}~\citep{touvron2023llama}.
 Today, common text retrieval benchmarks like BEIR~\citep{thakur2021beir} and MTEB~\citep{muennighoff-etal-2023-mteb} are dominated by proprietary and open-source LLM-based embedding models~\cite[\interalia]{wang2023improving,li2023generaltextembedding,lee2024nvembed,zhang2025qwen3embedding,muennighoff2025generative}.

-A parallel line of research focuses on adapting the unidirectional architecture of decoder-only LLMs (e.g., \textsc{Llama}) to better suit the needs of bidirectional text representation.
+\paragraph{Decoder-Only Adaptation.} A parallel line of research focuses on adapting the unidirectional architecture of decoder-only LLMs (e.g., \textsc{Llama}) to better suit the needs of bidirectional text representation.
 Standard decoder-only models are optimized for next-token prediction, which may not be ideal for creating a single summary vector for a whole text.
 To address this, \textsc{LLM2Vec}~\citep{behnamghader2024llmvec} enables bidirectional attention and further trains \textsc{Llama}-2~\citep{touvron2023llama} with specific unsupervised and supervised adaptive tasks.
-Similarly, \textsc{NV-Embed}~\citep{lee2024nvembed} introduces a new latent attention mechanism to produce improved representations, leading to improved performance on the MTEB benchmark compared to directly enabling bi-directional attention. \textsc{GritLM}~\citep{muennighoff2024generative} finetunes \textsc{Mistral} family models with both dense retrieval task and text generation task with different attention mechanisms and demonstrate the potential of unifying retrieval and generation with one single foundation model.
-We show a shortlist of works that use LLM as retriever backbones in~\cref{tab:llm4retrieval_appendix}.
+Similarly, \textsc{NV-Embed}~\citep{lee2024nvembed} introduces a new latent attention mechanism to produce improved representations, leading to improved performance on the MTEB benchmark compared to directly enabling bi-directional attention.